cylondata/twister2/docs/documents/code-review/code-review-notes/07202018_JobMaster_Kubernetes.md

 OnConnect in JobMasterClient, a queue must be maintained to know whether an error was recorded or not.

+Job Master port dynamical allocation, a way must be there to discover that port.

 ## Logging Format

 Log.info must be replaced with Log.log(Level.INFO) for the purpose of consistency.